Medically reviewed by Drugs.com. Last updated on Jul 13, 2022.

 Kidney cysts are round pouches of fluid that form on or in the kidneys.
-Kidney cysts can be associated with serious disorders that may impair kidney function.
-But more commonly, kidney cysts are a type called simple kidney cysts — noncancerous cysts that rarely cause complications.
+Kidney cysts can occur with disorders that may impair kidney function.
+But more often, kidney cysts are a type called simple kidney cysts.
+Simple kidney cysts aren't cancer and rarely cause problems.

 It's not clear what causes simple kidney cysts.
-Typically, only one cyst occurs on the surface of a kidney, but multiple cysts can affect one or both kidneys.
-However, simple kidney cysts aren't the same as the cysts that form with polycystic kidney disease.
+Often, one cyst occurs on the surface of a kidney.
+But more than one cyst can appear on one or both kidneys.
+Simple kidney cysts aren't the same as cysts that form with polycystic kidney disease.
 Simple cysts also differ from complex cysts.
 Complex cysts need to be watched for changes that could be cancer.

 A kidney cyst is a round or oval fluid-filled pouch with a well-defined outline.
-Kidney cysts typically grow on the surface of a kidney, although some may develop inside your kidney.
+Kidney cysts typically grow on the surface of a kidney.
+Some may develop inside the kidney.

 When to see a doctor

 It's not clear what causes simple kidney cysts.
-One theory suggests that kidney cysts develop when the surface layer of the kidney weakens and forms a pouch (diverticulum).
+One theory suggests that kidney cysts develop when the surface layer of the kidney weakens and forms a pouch.
 The pouch then fills with fluid, detaches and develops into a cyst.

 - An infected cyst.
 A kidney cyst may become infected, causing fever and pain.

 - A burst cyst.
-A kidney cyst that bursts causes severe pain in your back or side.
+A kidney cyst that bursts causes severe pain in the back or side.
 Sometimes a burst cyst may cause blood in the urine.

-- Urine obstruction.
-A kidney cyst that obstructs the normal flow of urine may lead to swelling of the kidney (hydronephrosis).
+- Blocked urine flow.
+A kidney cyst that blocks the typical flow of urine may lead to kidney swelling.

 What you can do